 Here, \(x\) is the vector of optimization variables \(x_1, \ldots, x_n\).
-The matrix \(P\) and vector \(q\) are used to define any quadratic objective function on these variables, while the matrix-vector couples \((G, h)\) and \((A, b)\) are used to define inequality and equality constraints, respectively.
+The matrix \(P\) and vector \(q\) are used to define any quadratic objective function on these variables, while the matrix-vector couples \((G, h)\) and \((A, b)\) respectively define inequality and equality constraints.
 Vector inequalities apply coordinate by coordinate.

-This mathematical construction means the following: a QP finds the minimum of a quadratic function over a linear set:
+This mathematical formulation means the following: a QP finds the minimum of a quadratic function over a linear set:

-In the 2D illustration above, the level sets of the quadratic function are represented by ellipses, and the linear set is the blue polygon.
-Since the global optimal of the objective function is outside of the polygon, the solution \(x^*\) of the QP lies at the boundary of the linear set.
+In the 2D illustration above, the level sets of the quadratic function are drawn as dashed ellipses while the linear set is the blue polygon.
+Since the global optimal of the objective function is outside of the polygon, the solution \(x^*\) of the QP lies on the boundary of this polygon.
 The set of linear constraints that are saturated at \(x^*\) is called the active set, but that's a story for another post...

-The standard form also assumes without loss of generality that the matrix \(P\) is symmetric.
+The standard form also assumes, without loss of generality, that the matrix \(P\) is symmetric.
 Any matrix \(M\) can be decomposed as sum of its symmetric part \(M^+\) and antisymmetric part \(M^-\), and the latter yields zero in \(x^T M^- x\).
-Note that some QP solvers assume that you feed them a symmetric cost matrix: they won't check this, and will return wrong results if you don't.
+Note that some solvers (like CVXOPT) assume that you provide a symmetric cost matrix: they won't check this, and will return wrong results if you don't.

 Setting up QP solvers

-The two readily-available QP solvers in Python are CVXOPT and quadprog.
+The two readily-available QP solvers in Python are CVXOPT and quadprog (NB: the Python module, which is not the same as QuadProg++).
 They can be installed by:

 $ sudo CVXOPT_BUILD_GLPK=1 pip install cvxopt $ sudo pip install quadprog